ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 6. Click on `Download Code` to download the scaffolded code to Mac.
 In the next step, you will obtain Apple Push Notification Service (APNs) credentials.
 ## Obtain APNs credentials and configure Push Notifications service instance.

-For iOS devices and applications, Apple Push Notification Service (APNs) allows application developers to send remote notifications from Push Notifications service instance on Bluemix (the provider) to iOS devices and applications.
+For iOS devices and applications, Apple Push Notification Service (APNs) allows application developers to send remote notifications from Push Notifications service instance on IBM Cloud (the provider) to iOS devices and applications.
 Messages are sent to a target application on the device.

 You need to obtain and configure your APNs credentials.
 The APNs certificates are securely managed by Push Notifications service and used to connect to APNs server as a provider.